spacetelescope/stpsf/docs/jwst.rst

 JWST Optical Budgets
 ====================

 The total system performance for JWST is tracked in optical budgets for OTE and SI WFE.
-WebbPSF includes representations of many of these component terms.
+STPSF includes representations of many of these component terms.
 These can be visualized as plots of OPDs.
 See :doc:`jwst_optical_budgets`.

 .. _jwst_ote_details: